nallen05/old-norse/flokkr/README.md

 # Problem Statement

-Terminal UI applications require concurrency: different screen components need to be able to update at different timings (eg: a CPU monitoring graph updatin at 10hz & a status panel updating at 1hz after 1 second initialization period), while simultaneously also providing immediate responsiveness to user input.
+Terminal UI applications require concurrency: different screen components need to be able to update at different timings (eg: a CPU monitoring graph updating at 10hz & a status panel updating at 1hz after 1 second initialization period), while simultaneously also providing immediate responsiveness to user input.
 However, terminal IO itself is single threaded.

 # FLOKKR

 FLOKKR is a cooperative multitasking library for Common Lisp, purpose-built for building interactive terminal UI applications using BIFROST.
 It is part of the OLD-NORSE Terminal Toolkit.

 FLOKKR is implementation-dependent on SBCL.